Why evidence-based audits improve year over year

 Evidence creates traceability

 An evidence-based audit requires more than selecting an answer.
-It requires documenting what was reviewed, what sample was selected, and what data supported the conclusion.
+It requires documenting:

 Over multiple audit cycles, this creates a reliable dataset for compliance management and risk monitoring.
 The audit becomes part of an ongoing performance record, not just a standalone report.